 Per la lingua del corso verificare le informazioni sulle classi/

 For the instruction language of the course see class group/s below

 Class group/s taught in English

 Why are some countries rich while others are poor?
 Since the publication of the Wealth of Nations by Adam Smith, the sources of global inequality have been a key subject in economics.
 As Robert Lucas has famously claimed, once we start thinking about them, ‘it is hard to think about anything else’.
-This makes the study of economic growth and development over the long run relevant for economics and the social sciences alike.
-Economic history introduces tools and methods of describing and analyzing growth and development and it helps students develop critical thinking by demonstrating both the potential and limitations of economic theory in explaining economic change in the real world.
+This makes the study of economic development over the long run relevant for economics and the social sciences alike.
+Economic history introduces tools and methods of describing and analyzing growth and development and it helps students develop critical thinking by demonstrating the complexities of economic change in the real world.

 The course covers the following topics:

 - Identify the main forces of economic development throughout modern history.

 - Explain economic change in a complex and comparative perspective.

 - Discuss the impact of major historical events, such as the world wars, or the Great Depression, on economic development.